exilesprx/zig-installer/README.md

 - Logging is enabled by default to `zig-install.log`, but can be configured or disabled
 - The program performs automatic dependency checks before installation
 - Both Zig and ZLS installations preserve file ownership for non-root users
-- When installing a specific Zig version, ZLS installation will attempt to match that version

 ## License